davidson-engineering/parameter/README.md

 ```

+## Read Parameters from YAML
-## Read a set of several parameters from YAML file, and select a subset
+Read a set of several parameters from YAML file, and select a subset
 ```python
 from parameter.parameter import read_parameters_from_yaml, Parameters